 In 1997, the voters of the San Antonio ISD passed a $483.5 million bond issue which called for district-wide structural improvements.
 One of these improvements was a new building for Wilson Elementary.
 After several years of construction, teachers and students were able to move into the new state of the art building in October of 2002.
 The new building consists of 30 classrooms, a music room, a library, a science lab and a computer lab.
 There is a gym and a large cafeteria that converts into an auditorium.
 There is now various office space and the entire building is wired for internet and cable use.
 The dedication for the new building was held in December of 2003.
 Various distinguished guests were in attendance including the superintendent and much of his staff, current and retired teachers, former and current students, and many of the school board members which had the vision to propose the bond issue to the voters.

-Currently Wilson Elementary services about 515 students and is a TEA Recognized campus.
+Currently Wilson Elementary services about 460 students and is rated Acceptable by the Texas Education Agency.